rborden-appsec/yawast/docs/tls.md

 ## Overview of TLS Scanning

-YAWAST includes two modes for performing checks against TLS configurations, one uses [SSL Labs](https://www.ssllabs.com/) (default), which includes a very detailed analysis of the system.
+YAWAST includes two modes for performing checks against TLS configurations; one uses [SSL Labs](https://www.ssllabs.com/) (default), which includes a very detailed analysis of the system.
 For cases where SSL Labs can't be used, YAWAST will use a bundled copy of [sslyze](https://github.com/nabla-c0d3/sslyze) (`--internalssl`).

-By default, YAWAST will use SSL Labs, if that fails or if it can't be used (scanning an IP address, or a port other than 443), YAWAST will automatically switch to using sslyze instead.
+By default, YAWAST will use SSL Labs; if that fails or if it can't be used (scanning an IP address, or a port other than 443), YAWAST will automatically switch to using sslyze instead.

 ### SWEET32 Testing

 The [SWEET32](https://adamcaudill.com/2016/09/15/testing-sweet32-yawast/) test works with both modes, and doesn't rely on external components.
-Details on how this test works, and its limitations are explained at the above link.
+Details on how this test works and its limitations are explained at the above link.

 ### Tests Performed

 Via either SSL Labs or sslyze, YAWAST performs a large number of checks, including some custom things that neither of these scanners currently offer.
-For the most up to date list of what they check for, please see the [Checks Performed](/checks/) page.
+For the most up-to-date list of what they check for, please see the [Checks Performed](/checks/) page.

 ## SSL Labs Mode